IDS vs IPS vs Firewall

 All the 3 terms related to providing security to network and are considered essential components of a Network especially Data Center Network.

-The main difference being that firewall preforms actions such as blocking and filtering of traffic while and IPS/IDS detects and alert a system administrator or prevent the attack as per configuration.
+The main difference being that firewall performs actions such as blocking and filtering of traffic while an IPS/IDS detects and alert a system administrator or prevent the attack as per configuration.

-IDS is passive device which watches packets of data traversing the network, comparing with signature patterns and setting off an alarm on detection on suspicious activity.
-On the contrary, IPS is an active device working in inline mode and prevents the attacks by blocking it.
+IDS is a passive device which watches packets of data traversing the network, comparing with signature patterns and setting off an alarm on detection on suspicious activity.
+On the contrary, IPS is an active device working in inline mode and prevent the attacks by blocking it.

-Furthmore, below table enumerates the difference between Firewall, IPS and IDS in detail –
+Furthermore, below table enumerates the difference between IDS vs IPS vs Firewall in detail –